Tiger-00700/2025-10M-Testing/.github/ci-env-vars.md

 - QUALITY_MIN_EXERCISE_TAGGED_RATIO: float [0,1], min required ratio of tagged exercises.
 Default: unset.
 - QUALITY_MIN_SEE_ALSO_BLOCKS: integer min required See Also blocks (optional).
 Default: unset.
 - QUALITY_MAX_SEE_ALSO_BLOCKS: integer max allowed See Also blocks (optional cap).
 Default: unset.
+- QUALITY_MAX_SEE_ALSO_GINI: float (e.g., 0.32).
+Maximum allowed chapter-level See Also Gini coefficient.
+- QUALITY_TARGET_SEE_ALSO_MEAN: float.
+Target mean of See Also blocks per chapter; build fails if mean exceeds it.
 - QUALITY_MAX_PLACEHOLDERS_A: integer max allowed Type-A (heading) placeholders.
 Default: unset.
 - QUALITY_MAX_PLACEHOLDERS_B: integer max allowed Type-B (inline) placeholders.
 Default: unset.